sncosmo/sncosmo/docs/index.rst

 Development
 -----------

-This package is actively being developed.
-Bug reports, comments, and help with development are very welcome.
+This package is being actively developed.
+Bug reports, comments, and help with development are *very* welcome.
 Source code and issue tracking is hosted on github: https://github.com/kbarbary/sncosmo